bruprescott/CTDizzle/User_Guide.md

-WORK IN PROGRESS
+# WORK IN PROGRESS

-Introduction
+## Introduction
 Oceanographic equipment is often expensive and inaccessible for students and citizen oceanographers.
 The OpenCTD allows individuals to collect conductivity, temperature, and depth data with a cheap and easy-to-build device.
 It isn’t suitable for scientific research yet, but that doesn’t mean it won’t provide you with information about the ocean!
-Most materials can be sourced from a few online vendors and no expensive tools or equipment are needed.
-You can build this OpenCTD on your dining room table over a weekend!

-If you want to follow the original build guide to build a cheaper OpenCTD, it can be found at: https://github.com/OceanographyforEveryone/OpenCTD
+Check out the [original OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD) if you want to build a cheaper device.
 Many thanks to Andrew Thaler, Kersey Sturdivant, and Russell Neches for providing the framework for the OpenCTD.